All Episodes

 No, no, no.

-You know, it really it doesn't have anything to do with that.
+You know, it really, it doesn't have anything to do with that.

-It has well, it it I I it does in the sense that if you're not conservative, by definition, you will become moderate or liberal.
+Well, it does in the sense that if you're not conservative, by definition, you will become moderate or liberal.

-You just look at what you're doing now.
+Look at what you're doing now.

 You're hoping.